 Linux Command Line - Disk Usage and Disk Filesystem

-displays disk usage information and df
+du displays disk usage information and df

 displays disk filesystem information.
-These commands also work on Mac OS X.
+These commands also work on Mac OS

 Disk Usage

-displays size of each subdirectory in the path and the total sum of the size of all directories in the path in bytes. du
+the path and the total sum of the size of all directories in the path in

-is equivalent to du ./
+bytes. du is equivalent to du ./.

-displays the data in human readable format.
-It round sizes up to their largest unit and the unit abbreviation: bytes B
+round sizes up to their largest unit and the unit abbreviation: bytes

-provides the total size of the path in human readable format.
+readable format.
 It may be slow if there are many subdirectories.

 Data sizes